-Applying fertilisers replenishes the nutrients in the soil and ensures future crops have access to the nutrients they need.
-Using fertilisers is crucial for sustainable land use.
+Applying fertilizers replenishes the nutrients in the soil and ensures future crops have access to the nutrients they need.
+Using fertilizers is crucial for sustainable land use.
 But this comes at a cost.
-As well as the financial cost of the fertilisers and the fuel used to apply them in the field, there is also an environmental cost.
+As well as the financial cost of the fertilizers and the fuel used to apply them in the field, there is also an environmental cost.

 There is good news, however.
 Growing evidence suggests that embracing sustainable growing methods is better for the planet and for farm profitability.